jceyrac/jceyrac/README.md

 ### Hi there 👋

-I'm Jérôme, this is my personal home page where I share my passions about:
+I'm Jé, this is my personal home page where I share my passions about:
 - 🤖 tech
 - 🎁 product management
 - 🏅 precious metals